devgateway/www.developmentgateway.org/_posts/2013-05-23-dg-tech-series-why-we-are-building-web-applications-with-backbone-and-require-javascript.md

 old_path: news/dg-tech-series-why-we-are-building-web-applications-backbone-and-require-javascript
 title: 'DG Tech Series: Why We Are Building Web Applications with Backbone and Require JavaScript'
-lede: I'm Ionut Dobre and the evolution of browsers into powerful platforms is inspiring developers to write richer and more complex applications.
+excerpt: I'm Ionut Dobre and the evolution of browsers into powerful platforms is inspiring developers to write richer and more complex applications.
 The downside to this is of course that as the code becomes more complicated, problems like code maintenance or resolving new bugs begin to appear.